Add accessible content and links to a SharePoint Online site

 Add accessible hyperlinks

-1. To open the Editing ribbon and to enter Edit mode, select the Edit link.
+1. To open the Editing ribbon and to enter Edit mode, select Edit.

 2. Place the focus where you want the hyperlink to appear.

-3. To open the Insert Hyperlink dialog box, from the Insert tab, select Link and From Address, or press Ctrl+K.
+3. To open the Insert Hyperlink dialog, from the Insert tab, select Link and From Address, or press Ctrl+K.

 Screenshot of the Insert Hyperlink dialog box provides a Text to display field for the name of the link and an Address field for the link's URL.
 To make sure the link works, select the Try link option.

-4. In the Text to display field, type the destination of the link.
+4. In the Text to display box, type the destination of the link.

-5. In the Address field, type or paste the URL.
+5. In the Address box, type or paste the URL.

 6. When you finish, select OK.